suitenumerique/conversations/README.md

 ### Stack

-Conversations is built on top of [Django Rest Framework](https://www.django-rest-framework.org/), [Next.js](https://nextjs.org/), [Vercel&lsquo;s AI SDK](https://ai-sdk.dev/) and [OpenAI Agents SDK](https://github.com/openai/openai-agents-python).
+Conversations is built on top of [Django Rest Framework](https://www.django-rest-framework.org/), [Next.js](https://nextjs.org/), [Vercel&lsquo;s AI SDK](https://ai-sdk.dev/) and [Pydantic AI](https://ai.pydantic.dev).
 We thank the contributors of all these projects for their awesome work!

 ### Gov ❤️ open source